giu-ferreira-cientista/kafka-spark-pinot-superset-flask-airflow/README.md

 # Just Sit and Watch!
 $ Check Kafka-Ui and console logs to see the data flow

+# Include Spark Structured Streaming Processing
+open 8888 port on your browser

+# Inspect spark-1 Container
+$ jupyter notebook list

+copy and paste token on your browser

+# Running Spark Apps
+open all notebooks in this order and click Cell>Run All: producer, consumer, datavisualization

+# Check Results on Kafka-Ui and Console Logs
+Query kafka topics and check the generated graphics and tables

 # Stop Flask
-$ stop the Flask Server with Ctrl-C.
+$ stop the Flask Server with Ctrl-C

 # Stop Producers and Consumers
-$ stop terminals with Ctrl-C.
+$ stop terminals with Ctrl-C

 # Stop Kafka
 $ docker-compose docker-compose_kafka_spark_pinot_superset.yaml down